kekse1/v4/docs/modules/lib/callback-controller.md

 to avoid unneccessary resources (of many Controller instances).

 And btw., this Carrier also free's up the memory by destroying all unused Controller instances (see `DEFAULT_FREE_CARRIER`).

+### Skip freeing carrier
+Destroying the `CallbackController` instances (so freeing memory) is the default, if `DEFAULT_FREE_CARRIER` is enabled.
+If you want to skip this step while using the `CallbackController`, you can define a `Boolean` in these functions:

+* `.clear(_element, _type = null, _free_carrier = DEFAULT_FREE_CARRIER)`
+* `.delete(... _args)`

+This is useful e.g. if you're clearing a controller instance but want to use it also after this.
+It's not often this case, but if this feature wouldn't be, you'd to request the controller twice from your `CallbackControllerCarrier` .. if it's used at all!
+If not, you don't need to care, but if so, the problem is that future requests to the carrier wouldn't give you back the same controller instance - so you wouldn't get your callbacks back again!